pvarentsov/iola/README.md

     </ul>
   </p>
   <p>
-    Default reply timeout is 2000ms.
-To change it you can set <code>--reply-timeout &lt;timeout&gt</code> option.
+    Default reply timeout is 2000 ms. To change it you can set <code>--reply-timeout &lt;timeout&gt</code> option.
   </p>

 </details>